 Kohsuke made a live demo of such an integration.
 He committed a fix to a demo project, which triggered a jenkins build to publish a fresh new Docker image.
 DockerHub notification then do trigger the CD workflow to upgrade the production application with this up-to-date Docker image.
 Docker traceability do record docker image fingerprints so we can check which Docker image was used and which jenkins build did created it.

 Other demonstrated use-case is about managing build environment with Docker images.
-Docker plugin let you use docker containers as jenkins slaves.
+Docker plugin let you use docker containers as jenkins agents.
 Docker Custom build environment let you control this directly from job configuration, or as a Dockerfile committed to your SCM side-by-side with project source code.

 CloudBees product line is evolving into CloudBees platform : Team Edition for small team, Enterprise edition for larger installations, with "packs" for specific set of additional features (Amazon support for sample), and a fresh new"Tiger" project - here we go - aka Jenkins-as-a-Service, dedicated to big companies.

 Kohsuke made a quick demo of this new product.
-From CloudBees Jenkins Operation Center web UI he provisioned a fresh new client master.
+From CloudBees Jenkins Operation Center web UI he provisioned a fresh new client controller.
 Tiger is managing the underlying infrastructure - based on Mesos and Docker containers - to find adequate "box" to host this new instance and storage bucket, and is sharing build resources the same way.
-Within the minute you get a fresh new jenkins master setup, ready to host team jobs and builds.
+Within the minute you get a fresh new jenkins controller setup, ready to host team jobs and builds.
 Tiger is moving jenkins to the Cloud-scale with such a multi-tenant distributed solution.

 So, Docker again.
 Seems this is not about the Tiger I expected but actually some Tiger Whale...